Picovoice/rhino/README.md

 **[Q] My audio source is 48kHz/44.1KHz.
 Does Picovoice software support that?**

 **[A]** Picovoice software expects a 16000Hz sampling rate.
-You will need to resample (downsample).
+You will need to downsample.
 Typically, operating systems or sound cards (Audio codecs) provide such functionality; otherwise, you will need to implement it.

 **[Q] Can Picovoice help with building my voice enabled product?**